 Brendan Seery has been in the news business for most of his life, covering coups, wars, famines - and some funny stories - across Africa.
-Brendan Seery's Orchids and Onions column ran each week in the Saturday Star in Johannesburg and the Weekend Argus in Cape Town. #OrchidsandOnions: DA crosses line in political persuasion - 27 May 2024 #OrchidsandOnions: Scientists sail across the seas to satisfy their KFC craving - 17 Apr 2024 #OrchidsandOnions: Auto and General sets the standard in insurance claims - 11 Apr 2024 #OrchidsandOnions: Auto and General sets the standard in insurance claims - 11 Apr 2024 #OrchidsandOnions: Auto and General sets the standard in insurance claims - 11 Apr 2024
+Brendan Seery's Orchids and Onions column ran each week in the Saturday Star in Johannesburg and the Weekend Argus in Cape Town. #OrchidsandOnions: Scientists sail across the seas to satisfy their KFC craving - 17 Apr 2024 #OrchidsandOnions: Auto and General sets the standard in insurance claims - 11 Apr 2024

-- #OrchidsandOnions: Checkers pranks commuters over holiday weekend, Ourro Holdings faces backlash 4 Apr 2024 #OrchidsandOnions: The Boswell family's multi-generational journey with Ford SA 25 Mar 2024
+- #OrchidsandOnions: Checkers pranks commuters over holiday weekend, Ourro Holdings faces backlash 4 Apr 2024 #OrchidsandOnions: The Boswell family's multi-generational journey with Ford SA 25 Mar 2024 #OrchidsandOnions: Audi and Ogilvy's Al-generated ad is a piece of art 20 Mar 2024